FEAScript/FEAScript-blog/_posts/2025-06-15-eikonal-equation.markdown

 ## Implementation with FEAScript

 As a demonstration, consider the [solidification front propagation example](https://feascript.com/tutorials/SolidificationFront2D.html).
 Here, the eikonal equation governs the motion of a solidification interface during processes such as metal cooling.
 The interface propagates with a speed determined by the material properties (described by the slowness field \\(f(\mathbf{x})\\)).
 By solving the eikonal equation numerically with vanishing viscosity in FEAScript, we can visualize how the interface evolves over time.
+For improved browser performance, you can also try the [web worker implementation](https://feascript.com/tutorials/SolidificationFront2DWorker.html) which performs the calculations in a separate thread.

 This example highlights how a seemingly abstract PDE translates directly into a materials science application, showing FEAScript's versatility for modeling complex physical processes in JavaScript.